garrekstemo/TransferMatrix.jl/docs/src/guide/tutorial.md

 ## A simple calculation

-To get you up and running, let's build a simple two-layer structure of air and glass and calculate the reflectance and transmittance spectrum while changing the angle of incidence for the incoming electromagnetic field.
-It is just as simple to fix the incidence angle and calculate the transfer matrix as a function of the field wavelength.
+To get you up and running, let's build a simple two-layer structure of air and glass and calculate the reflectance and transmittance to visualize the [Brewster angle](https://en.wikipedia.org/wiki/Brewster%27s_angle) for p-polarized light.
+We fix the wavelength of incident light and vary the angle of incidence when setting up our `Structure`.
+(It is just as simple to fix the incidence angle and calculate the transfer matrix as a function of the field wavelength.)

 We start by making a `Layer` type of air and a `Layer` of glass.
 We'll do this for a wavelength of 1 μm.
 Since there are only two layers and the transfer matrix method